logikfabrik/BuddyApiClient/src/BuddyApiClient.IntegrationTest/README.md

 1. Open the solution in VS.

-2. In the Solution Explorer window pane, right-click the *BuddyApiClient.IntegrationTest* project, then click *Manage User Secrets*.
+2. In the Solution Explorer window pane, right-click the *BuddyApiClient.IntegrationTest* project, then click *Manage User Secrets*, and copy-paste:

-3. Add config to `secrets.json`:

     ```json
     {